ldsstem/ldsstemdoc/docs/backend/overview.md

 [Laravel Passport](https://laravel.com/docs/6.x/passport#introduction)

-are also integrated to this API service.
+are all integrated to this API service.